 Combined services cannot be added to a pipeline as they act as a self-contained pipeline.
 If you want to create a more complex workflow, the set up a pipeline walkthrough will take you through all the steps.

-Most aspects of a combined service can be configured after creation - including the linked Git repository and branch.
+All aspects of a combined service can be configured after creation - except the name.

 - Choose service from the create new menu in the top right corner of the dashboard

-- Select combined service and enter a name
+- Basic information: select combined service and enter a name

-- Select the branch you want the service to build from
+- Repository: select the repository from the drop-down list and choose the branch you want to build from

-- Northflank will automatically detect and add ports exposed in your Dockerfile, or add a public port for Buildpacks.
-Adding and editing ports will be covered in more detail later in this walkthrough.
+- Networking (optional): Northflank will automatically detect and add ports exposed in your Dockerfile, or add a public port for buildpacks.
+You can create a service with no ports.
+Networking will be covered in more detail later in this walkthrough.

-- Leave the compute plan and instances as default for now, this walkthough will cover scaling resources later
+- Resources: leave the resources as the default values for now, this walkthough will cover scaling later

 - Click create service